-The nonlinear interaction among the continuity, momentum and energy equations of carrier and disperse phase, given in (29) to (35) subject to the boundary conditions (37), are solved numerically with the aid of the implicit finite difference method which implies Thomas algorithm as a solver.
-Since the equations are parabolic in X therefore solutions can be marched in the downstream direction.
+The nonlinear interaction among the continuity, momentum and energy equations of carrier and disperse phase, given in Eqs.
+(29) to (36), is handled numerically with the aid of implicit finite difference method which implies Thomas algorithm as a solver.
+Since the equations are parabolic in X, therefore the solutions can be marched in the downstream direction.
 The computational domain is discretized over the entire boundary layer region.
 Keeping numerical stability in view, two-point central difference and backward difference quotients are respectively used for diffusion and convective terms.
 The resulting system of algebraic equations can be cast into a tri-diagonal matrix equation which is solved via Thomas algorithm.
 This algorithm works on the following pattern:

-- 1. Set the suitable initial and boundary conditions. - 2.
+- 1. Set the suitable boundary conditions. - 2.
 Solve the unknowns $U, U_p, C, \Theta, \Theta_p$ at Y = 0.
 It means that these unknowns satisfy the convergence criteria. - 3.
 Solve for the next step $Y_j = Y{j-1} + \Delta Y$ by using the solution position. - 4.
-The computations are iterated until the unknown quantities meet the convergence criteria at the streamwise position.
-The convergence criteria is:

-5. Repeat step 2-4 for X maximum.
+The computations are iterated until the unknown quantities meet the convergence criteria at the stream-wise position. - 5.
+Repeat step 2-4 for X maximum.